Characterization of differential K-theory by hexagon diagram: Hexagon diagram for abelian topological groups

 \begin{definition} A sequence of continuous homomorphisms among topological groups is \textbf{strictly exact} if it is an exact sequence of groups in which all the homomorphisms are strict. \end{definition}

-\begin{example} \footnote{This example is inspired by the work of Ishan Mata in \cite{MI21}.} Let $A,B$ be normal subgroups of a topological group $G$.
+\begin{example} \footnote{This example is inspired by the work of Ishan Mata in \cite{MI21}, and should be compared to Lawson spark.} Let $A,B$ be normal subgroups of a topological group $G$.
 Assume either $A$ or $B$ is open, then it follows from \Cref{lem:secondiso} that the following commutative diagram has strictly exact rows and columns.

 \end{example}